National Board Members

 He is a graduate of Stanford University and received his MBA from Harvard University.
 Will lives with his family in Kensington, California.
 In addition to tending to the chickens, beehives, and vegetables in his backyard, his favorite outdoor activities are hiking, backcountry skiing, and bicycle touring.

-Mr. Tone is a former partner and executive vice president of Montgomery Capital Corporation, a San Francisco-based real estate company.
-He currently serves as a director of the Alamitos Land Company in Signal Hill, California.
-Previously, Jerry was involved in the production of affordable housing as chief financial officer with BRIDGE Housing Corporation, and was a vice president in the real estate lending department at Wells Fargo Bank.
-He currently serves on The Trust for Public Land's national Board of Directors.
-Jerry attended Williams College for his BA and received his MBA from U.C.
-Berkeley.
+Background and expertise: Serves as agent for Hellman Properties LLC in Seal Beach, California; former general partner and executive vice president of Montgomery Capital Corporation in San Francisco; served as a director of the Alamitos Land Company in Signal Hill, California; former chief financial officer with BRIDGE Housing Corporation; former vice president in the real estate lending department at Wells Fargo Bank; currently serves on The Trust for Public Land's national board of directors, and the board of the Seattle Parks Foundation; graduated from Williams College and received his MBA from the University of California-Berkeley.